create3000/x_ite/docs/_posts/tutorials/controlling-shading-on-coordinate-based-geometry.md

 ## Controlling normal binding for face sets

-The *normalPerVertex* field controls how normal indexes are used
+The *normalPerVertex* field controls how normal indices are used

-- **FALSE:** one normal index to each face (ending at -1 coordinate indexes)
+- **FALSE:** one normal index to each face (ending at -1 coordinate indices)
-- **TRUE:** one normal index to each coordinate index of each face (including -1 coordinate indexes)
+- **TRUE:** one normal index to each coordinate index of each face (including -1 coordinate indices)

 ## Syntax: ElevationGrid